NikolasEnt/ollama-webui-intel/README.md

 Feel free to explore the benchmark code and adjust it as needed for your specific experimentation and setup.
 The provided code is configured to produce the results below, so ensure that the required models are pulled before running the benchmark script.

 The benchmark script is designed to be a standalone script that can be executed from the host machine (not from inside the Docker environment).
-You can use this benchmark code to test any OpenAI-compatible APIs by adjusting the API_URI and specifying the required model names.
+One can use this benchmark code to test any OpenAI-compatible APIs by adjusting the API_URI and specifying the required model names.

 ### Language models